Sabrinas Organizing

 • When is the best time to start decluttering?

-• Where can I donate and recycle the purged things?
+• Where can I donate and recycle the items that have been purged?

 • Clearing the Clutter Strategies